Closed detour through Waipū and Mangawhai should reopen on Friday - NZ Herald

 Other through-routes (unsealed local roads) between Kaipara and Whangārei districts are also restricted or closed.
 Waipū Gorge Rd is closed due to a slip during Cyclone Gabrielle - Finlayson Brook Rd is closed by a dropout/underslip.

-Kaiwaka-Mangawhai Road remains closed near Hilltop Road intersection due to a major underslip.
+Kaiwaka-Mangawhai Rd remains closed near Hilltop Rd intersection due to a major underslip.
 Excavation works are continuing there today, with the current expectation this may open midweek, with two lanes unsealed.
 Devich Rd remains closed at the bridge due to safety risk.
 Access is available out both ends.